Academic Clinical Fellowship Recruitment

 Candidates will be selected on academic merit, notwithstanding the necessity for successful candidates to demonstrate appropriate clinical potential.

-The Academic component of the posts will provide nine months of protected academic time within the first three years of the post to undertake academic training.
 The successful applicant will work with internationally acclaimed researchers by whom they will be trained in the latest state-of-the-art techniques necessary to improve health and well-being.
 During the Fellowship, the post-holder will be expected to submit applications for an externally funded research training fellowship to study for a higher degree at PhD level over a three year period.
 Mentorship, academic and clinical supervision and peer-support will all be available to successful applicants.

 Health Education England - East Midlands is committed to developing postgraduate training programmes for both general and higher professional training as laid down by Colleges and Faculties, and by the Postgraduate Deans network.
 At local level, college/specialty tutors work with unit postgraduate clinical tutors in supervising these programmes.
 It is expected that applicants will fulfil the appropriate clinical person specification depending on the level of training at entry.